- API Documentation

 Since the top two bits of each operand would be forced to

 10, the multiplication should be constant-time on most if not all existing CPU (at least all CPU with registers of 32 bits or more).
-Moreover, using only 32-bit results would likely be beneficial to platforms that do not have an opcode that yields the top 32 bits of a multiplication (in particular the Cortex-M0 and M0+, and the older ARM in Thumb mode, before Thumb-2 was introduced).
-Such an implementation will be added to BearSSL at some point.
+Moreover, using only 32-bit results is beneficial to platforms that do not have an opcode that yields the top 32 bits of a multiplication (in particular the Cortex-M0 and M0+, and the older ARM in Thumb mode, before Thumb-2 was introduced).

 Assembly gives more control on what exactly is executed by the CPU, and may open extra options not available in portable C, e.g. vector instructions.
 When a vector instruction performs two or more multiplications in parallel, it can be assumed that they are constant-time.
 Assembly also gives control on operand order, which may matter for some architectures.